Information For Teachers

 Whether you are looking for a full curriculum-linked visit to reinforce a particular topic or simply an end of term trip, our aim is to cater for every groups’ needs and ensure a fun and educational visit!

-We offer a range of activities, including informative animal handling sessions and our exciting OPAL science sessions down on our nature trail.
-During the winter we also offer a range of indoor activities, including biodiversity talks and keeper Q&A sessions.
+We offer a range of activities, most notably our exciting OPAL science sessions down on our nature trail.
+During the winter we also offer a range of indoor activities, including animal encounters, biodiversity talks and keeper Q&A sessions.
 No matter what the weather, there’s always things to see and do!

 To compliment your trip we also offer interdisciplinary class work booklets on five different topics.
 These include activities to do before, during, and after your visit.
 These were developed by a local teacher through an Excellence in Education Business Links (EEBL) project funded through West Lothian Council.